 A VEAT notice is a means of advertising the intention to let a contract without opening it up to formal competition.
-A contracting authority may decide that a contract does not require prior publication through a contract notice in the Cabinet Office, Find a Tender System (FTS).
-A reason for this decision may be that the contract meets the exceptional conditions described in Article 31 of Directive 2004/18/EC.
+A contracting authority may decide that a contract does not require prior publication through a contract notice in the Cabinet Office, Find a Tender Service (FTS).